 Plein Air South is an open outdoor painting convention, with an emphasis on

-teaching, rather than 'The Forgotten Coast' Invitationa paint-out but it is held in the same location, a small; coastal town called Port St.Joe and starts the day after the other finishes.
-Many fellow artists from 'Forgotten Coast' will be staying on and demonstrating as part of Plein Air South, so I expect the painting party of the previous ten days will continue and hope to spend an extra couple of days gaining knowledge from an impressive 'faculty' and sharing information about Art in the Open.
+teaching, held in Port St.Joe, Florida.
+Several fellow artists from 'Forgotten Coast en Plein Air' will be staying on and demonstrating as part of Plein Air South, so I expect the painting party of the previous ten days to continue and I will spend an extra couple of days gaining knowledge from an impressive 'faculty' and sharing information about Art in the Open.

-In January 2018, I took a lease on a large studio space which was formerly a grain store at the Old Mill, Castlebridge.
-The aim is to host a life-drawing group there on Wednesday evenings and currently there is also a Portrait Club with clothed models on Thursday mornings.
-Occasionally, there will be all-day painting sessions with the model and also weekend workshops with guest artists.
-See the link for details if interested in joining us as artists, tutors or models.
+In January 2018, after several months without any life drawing I took the plunge on a lease to a large studio space which was formerly a grain store at the Old Mill, Castlebridge.
+The aim is to host a life-drawing group on Wednesday evenings and there is also a Portrait Club with clothed models on Thursday mornings.
+So far, so good.
+Occasionally, I hope there will be all-day painting sessions with the model as well as weekend workshops with guest artists such as Eileen Healy, Ned Mueller, Dave West and others.
+See the Castlebridge Art Studio link for details if interested in joining us as artists, tutors or models.

 In September 2016 I went on a painting trip to Achill in Mayo, on the west coast of Ireland.
 This was a long-standing wish to breathe in and try to paint a landscape that has inspired generations of Irish artists.